peakshift/bitcoin-ux/payments/account-scanning.md

 The wallet scans the account for addresses that contain payment requests, then it further scans the addresses for payment requests that were fulfilled / have transactions made on them.
 By identifying these tranactions, the wallet can then add up all transactions to get the users balance from the previous wallet.

-Wallets scan 20 addresses by default, hence if no transaction is found on the first 20 addresses, the wallet will assume that you have no previous transactions on that account.
+Wallets usually scan 20 addresses by default, hence if no transaction is found on the first 20 addresses, the wallet will assume that you have no previous transactions on that account.
 This means that if a user has transactions on the 21st address, the wallet will not display that transaction balance.
 The result of this is that the user will get a wrong balance.

 ## Design Solution